ReLANCE: A Resource-Efficient Low-Latency Cortical Neural Acceleration Engine: Performance Analysis

 \section{Performance Analysis}

 The experimental setup for evaluation consists of a quantised SNN evaluation based on the emulation of the CORDIC-based H\&H neuron, followed by a hardware implementation using Verilog HDL.
-We implemented the proposed Neuron and neuronal pool shown in Fig. 3(b) for evaluation using VC707.
+We implemented the proposed Neuron and neuronal pool shown in Fig. \ref{fig:block_diagram}, and \ref{fig:RCHH-FSM} for evaluation using the VC707 FPGA.
 An FPGA board was chosen for a fair comparison with the state-of-the-art MAC unit, offering the same arithmetic precision.
-The results are reported in Table II, where our proposed unit consumes significantly lower LUTs and shows faster computation compared to other neuron types.
-Although our H\&H neuron consumes more resources compared to the CORDIC-based iterative Izhikevich neuron, it has proven to be more precise and biologically accurate than the latter.
+From the results in Table \ref{tab:neuron-fpga}, our proposed unit consumes significantly fewer LUTs and shows faster computation compared to other neuron types. \Copy{R3.1}{The system with VC707 deployment inferred 5.04 ms latency and 26.34 mW, outperforming prior works with similiar parameters: FPGA VC707 deployments \cite{DNN_TRETS'23, Flex-PE} (21.46 ms / 2.24 W), Layer-reused (77.2 ms / 1.524 W), Pynq-Z2 \cite{CAL'17} (18.4 ms / 0.93 W ), and baselines: NVIDIA Jetson Nano (GPU only) (53.5 ms / 85.45 mW) and Raspberry Pi (CPU only) (75.5 ms / 102.8 mW).} Although our RCHH neuron consumes more resources compared to the CORDIC-based iterative Izhikevich neuron, it has proven to be more precise and biologically accurate than the latter.
+We further extended the analysis for the MNIST pattern and evaluated against DNNs (LeNet-5/MNIST) for a fairer comparison.
+DNN performance for the CORDIC-based neuron model\cite{DNN_TRETS'23} was 95.06\% (8-bit), 96.70\% (16-bit) and 96.80\% (32-bit) respectively and 94.5\% in \cite{CAL'17}.
+The SNN-model performance with the proposed CORDIC-based H\&H neuron is reported in Fig.~\ref{fig:accuracy}.
+Further, the observation for spiking-transformer/ImageNet-1K is that accuracy drops from FxP-16 quantisation (0.75\%-1.2\%) and an additional 0.6\% from CORDIC RCHH configuration against the FP32 baseline.

-Our design is relatively superior to state-of-the-art leaky integrate-fire (LIF) and H\&H implementations\cite{IF_TCASI'16, HH-TCASI'21}.
-This is also attributed to the special case handling required for rate calculations, as well as the near-zero dominator in division, which leads to a relatively lower error rate (ERRT).
+Our design is relatively superior to state-of-the-art LIF and H\&H implementations in terms of NRMSE, NRMSD, and ERRT metrics: (0.13, 0.34, 0.32) compared to (0.43, 0.39, 0.21) and (0.93, 0.74, 5.00) in \cite{IF_TCASI'16, HH-TCASI'21}, achieving a CORR of 93.81\% against 95.66\% \& 90.4\%.
+This is also attributed to the special-case handling required for rate calculations, as well as to the near-zero denominator in division, which results in a lower error rate (ERRT).
 For comparison with the DNN accelerator engine, we built an iso-functional neuronal pool with 64 neurons.
-Our design shows significantly reduced resources (LUTs and FFs) compared to prior SNN models, as well as DNNs accelerator engines.
-This is primarily attributed to a simple data path with states, as shown in Fig. 3(b), such as IDLE → RATE → POWER → CURR → UPDATE → DONE, compared to the more complex conditional control and feedback paths in prior approaches.
-We have maintained precise intermediate calculations (quire width for multiplication and division) to ensure consistent performance, and avoided overflow/underflow errors during addition/subtraction operations to prevent saturation.
-This results in a lower root mean square error and, consequently, improved accuracy.
+Our design shows significantly reduced resource usage (LUTs and FFs) compared to prior SNN models and DNN accelerator engines, as shown in Table \ref{tab:neuron-fpga}.